MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-testing.md

 Performance testing helps you gather measurable data on a workload.
 It also helps you build workloads to the right specifications when done early enough.
 You should conduct performance tests as early in the software development lifecycle as possible.
 Early testing allows you to catch and fix performance issues earlier in development.
 You can use a proof-of-concept if production code isn't ready.

-### Establish baselines

-Establishing baselines provides a reference point to compare performance results and helps track the progress of performance optimization efforts over time.
-Start by conducting initial tests to establish baselines for the performance metrics you want to measure, such as response time, throughput, and resource utilization.
-Use these baseline measurements as a benchmark for future performance tests, allowing you to identify any degradation or improvement.
-To establish baselines for performance testing and use them as a benchmark for future performance tests, follow these steps:

-- *Conduct initial tests:* Start by performing initial tests on the workload to gather performance metrics such as response time, throughput, and resource utilization.
-These tests serve as the baseline measurements.
-Identify performance metrics: Determine the specific performance metrics that you want to measure and track.
-Examples include response time (how quickly the workload responds to requests), throughput (the number of requests processed per unit of time), and resource utilization (CPU, memory, disk usage).
-- *Record measurements:* Record the performance metrics obtained during the initial tests as the baseline measurements.
-These measurements represent the starting point against which you compare future performance tests.
-- *Compare future tests:* In subsequent performance tests, compare the performance metrics against the established baselines and thresholds.
-The comparison allows you to identify any improvements or degradation in performance.

 ### Prepare the test

 Preparing performance tests refers to the activities involved in setting up and arranging the necessary resources, configurations, and test scenarios to conduct performance testing effectively.